-imageio.core.v3_plugin_api.PluginV3(request) A ImageIO Plugin.
+imageio.core.v3_plugin_api.PluginV3(request) A ImageIO Plugin. imageio.core.v3_plugin_api.
+Standardized Metadata ImageProperties()

 4.8.1 imageio.core.v3_plugin_api.PluginV3

 class imageio.core.v3_plugin_api.PluginV3(request: imageio.core.request.Request)

 A ImageIO Plugin.

 This is an abstract plugin that documents the v3 plugin API interface.
 A plugin is an adapter/wrapper around a backend that converts a request from iio.core (e.g., read an image from file) into a sequence of instructions for the backend that fullfill the request.